gfr997/CFF-FoggiRotaEtAl2025GRL/README.md

 ## **Data Structure**

-We report data from our simulations over a smooth and a vegetated bed, contained in the respectively named `.zip` archives.
+We report data from our simulations over a smooth and a vegetated bed, contained in the respectively named folders.

-Each archive includes:
+Each folder includes:
-* A folder named **_interface_**, containing interface elevation snapshots saved every time unit after reaching steady state.
+* A subfolder named **_interface_**, containing interface elevation snapshots saved every time unit after reaching steady state.
   Files are stored in `.vtk` format and can be visualized with **ParaView**.
 * A text file named **_stats_fluid.out_** containing averaged flow statistics from the steady state.
   The file is organized in columns as follows: